Tunisia national rugby union team

-The Tunisia national rugby union team is a third tier rugby union nation.
+The Tunisia national rugby union team is a third-tier rugby union nation.
 They first started competing in 1979 and they competed in the African qualification for the 2007 Rugby World Cup.

 Tunisia also competes annually in the Africa Cup.

 History

-Tunisia played their first match on July 1 of 1979 where they faced the Netherlands, losing 12 points to nil.
-Subsequent matches were played against Yugoslavia, Spain and West Germany.
+Tunisia played their first match on July 1, 1979, facing the Netherlands and losing 12–0.

-Tunisia continued to play these sides throughout the early 1980s.
-Their first win came in 1982, when they beat Portugal, defeating them, 16 points to 13.
+Their first win came in 1982, when they beat Portugal, defeating them, 16–13.
 A period from 1982 through to 1983 saw the team undefeated for a number of games.
-Tunisia went on to find fair success during the middle of the decade, winning a host of games.
-Tunisia played some of the stronger rugby union nations towards the end of the decade, for example, Italy, Romania and the United States, though Tunisia lost these matches, they performed well in many.
+Tunisia played some of the stronger rugby union nations towards the end of the decade, for example, Italy, Romania and the United States; Tunisia lost these matches.